 Internship at Virtual Academy is an "elective."
 How nice is that?
-If you want a chance to explore a career you've never considered or gain real-world experience in a career field you like, sign-up for fall or spring.
-We are here to help students through their continued educational journey at VA High School where internships are offered all year!
+If you want a chance to explore a career you've never considered or gain real-world experience that can help you determine whether a particular career path is right for you, then sign-up with your Principal in the fall or spring.
+The Career Center is here to help students through their continued educational journey where internships are offered all year, Monday through Friday 8:00-5:00pm.

 Each Internship site is carefully monitored by the Internship Coordinator.
 Students who intentionally want to learn specific career goals while reflecting actively on what he or she is learning throughout their experience will benefit both academically and personally.
 High school students are increasingly finding that the real-world experience of an internship can offer a significant boost to their college and career success.